daonguy/microWebUI/README.md

-# UI React and webpack boilerplate, microServices using APIConnect
+# UI React, microServices using APIConnect

 Checkout this repo, install dependencies, then start the gulp process with the following: